renancvr/AV-Matrix-Message-Generator/README.md

 # AV Matrix Message Generator

-This tool automates the generation of protocol commands for controlling AV matrix switchers used in professional audio-visual installations.
+This tool automates the generation of protocol messages for controlling AV matrix switchers used in professional audio-visual installations.
 I built it to speed up the process of preparing serial/IP control sequences during system commissioning.

 ### Supported Matrix Brands